Table of Contents

 Introduction

 Kubernetes is now the standard for container orchestration.
-With organizations slowly adopting container-first development structures, a large part of existing workloads is still running on virtual machines, either in the public cloud or private data centers.
+With organizations slowly adopting container-first development structures, many workloads are still running on virtual machines in the public cloud or private data centers.
 Many companies are now faced with migrating from their previous methods to Kubernetes.

 In this post, we will try to gain more insight into how we can manage application secrets effectively in Kubernetes.

-In Kubernetes, sensitive information such as API integration tokens, OAuth tokens, and database passwords are managed by a secret object.
+In Kubernetes, a secret object manages sensitive information such as API integration tokens, OAuth tokens, and database passwords.
 These secrets are made accessible to pods as a mounted volume.

-If you are running different Kubernetes clusters for different environments (which is highly recommended) you might want to store all your environment-specific secrets in a single place.
+If you run different Kubernetes clusters for other environments (highly recommended), you might want to store all your environment-specific secrets in a single place.
 Then, make sure you have a secret management tool that can smartly identify the environment the pod is deployed in and fetch secrets accordingly.
 We will learn more about doing this later in this post.

 Key Takeaways

-1. Kubernetes uses secret objects to manage sensitive information such as API tokens, OAuth tokens, and passwords.
+- Kubernetes uses secret objects to manage sensitive information, such as API tokens, OAuth tokens, and passwords.
 These secrets are accessible to pods as mounted volumes.

-3. Secrets can also be made available as environment variables for applications running in pods.
+- Secrets can also be made available as environment variables for pod applications.
 The secret data is encoded and stored in a secret object manifest and then accessed using the key to map it to an environment variable.

 Getting Started with Kubernetes Secrets